 Common Ingredients in Salmon Glaze

-- Spices and herbs: Garlic, ginger, and soy sauce are popular choices that lend depth and complexity, while fresh herbs can add a vibrant aroma.
+- Spices and herbs: garlic, ginger and soy sauce add depth, while fresh herbs give a nice aroma.

-- Oils: To enhance texture and richness, oils such as olive oil or sesame oil can be included, contributing a smooth mouthfeel and flavor.
+- Oils: olive oil or sesame oil gives it a smooth rich feel and extra flavor.

 Benefits of Using Glaze on Salmon